 Atlantic Coast

-Stretching from Cornwall to the Hebrides, it encompasses sandy beaches, sheltered coves, estuaries, mudflats, soaring cliffs and deep seas.
+Stretching from Cornwall to the Hebrides, the UK's Atlantic Coast encompasses sandy beaches, sheltered coves, estuaries, mudflats, soaring cliffs and deep seas.
 It's home to unique and diverse habitats, weird and wonderful species, and is an important marine migratory corridor.

 Combining traditional and modern methods